jo3-l/markpdf/README.md

 to page 4 of the PDF titled "Table of Contents", and another to page 7 of the PDF titled "Mechanics".

+# Contributing

+Contributions in the form of issue reports or pull requests are welcomed.
+Those hacking on the markpdf codebase may find it informative to read through [CONTRIBUTING.md](./CONTRIBUTING.md), which explains how the project is structured.

 # Author

-markpdf is authored and maintained by [Joe L](https://github.com/jo3-l/) and is made available under the terms of the [MIT license](./LICENSE.md).
+markpdf is authored and maintained by [Joe L.](https://github.com/jo3-l/) and is made available under the terms of the [MIT license](./LICENSE.md).